mythrz/O3DE_PointsOfInterestList/SettingsAndConfigs/Linux/arch-nvidia-setup.md

 }
 ```

+NOTE: there was one instance that the Kylin addon was not working correctly with CMake.
+In this circumstances, just configure and build directly from an OS termninal

 ---
 ---
 ---

-- O3DE
+- (O3DE) Open 3D Engine from source, github

-yay -S o3de-bin (this fails or skips all files on arch)
+yay -S o3de-bin (this fails or skips all files on arch.
+Left it here to aknowledge its existence...)

 sudo pacman -S curl unzip zip tar pkgconf

-sudo pacman -S base-devel git
+sudo pacman -S base-devel git (optional. the one bellow should cover this.
+Left it here for Ubuntu users)

 sudo pacman -S git cmake python python-pip gcc clang clang-tools-extra ninja git-lfs llvm lld libc++ perf valgrind cppcheck rapidjson sdl2 ccache